 Miners extract the sulfur and carry it 8,660 feet up and down the mountain.
 These miners face excruciating heat, toxic fumes, and heavy loads.

 In exchange the miners are rewarded with only about five dollars per trip.

 Sulfur Mining photos from our Kawah Ijen volcano adventure are below.

-Kawah Ijen – I don’t recommend eating sulfur deposits
+Kawah Ijen – I certainly don’t recommend eating sulfur deposits

-From the photos it looked gorgeous – a turquoise crater lake in the middle of a group of volcanoes.
-But after a red-eye road trip to the base, and a difficult 2-hour drive up the mountain, and a hike up, the overcast sky became nothing but fog.
-Visibility was only a few feet in some places.
+We took a red-eye road trip to the base.
+Then, a difficult 2-hour drive up the mountain to the base.
+Next, a hike up where air that became more difficult to breathe.
+Additionally, the overcast sky became nothing but fog, with visibility only a few feet in some places.
 All we saw was this:

 My favorite volcano experience was volcano boarding in Nicaragua.
 You can actually hike up the and go volcano sledding!